Wiki · Concept · Last reviewed July 10, 2026

 Definition

-OpenID Connect for Identity Assurance 1.0 is an OpenID Foundation Final specification from the eKYC-IDA workgroup, published on October 1, 2024.
-It extends OpenID Connect so a relying party can receive claims about an end-user that carry a level of verification or metadata about the claim and the verification process.
+OpenID Connect for Identity Assurance 1.0, often shortened to OIDC4IDA, is an OpenID Foundation Final specification from the eKYC and Identity Assurance working group.
+It extends OpenID Connect so an OpenID Provider can give a relying party verified identity claims about an end-user together with metadata about how those claims were verified, which trust framework was used, what evidence was involved, and when the verification occurred.

-The specification exists because ordinary authentication evidence is not the same as identity-proofing evidence.
+The specification exists because authentication evidence is not the same as identity-proofing evidence.
 An acr value can describe an authentication event, while identity assurance concerns whether particular claims, such as name, birthdate, address, or document-derived attributes, were verified under a stated process.
-The spec supplies technical tools, not a complete trust framework, legal liability regime, or public-service policy.
+A relying party still has to decide which trust frameworks, issuers, assurance levels, and evidence types are acceptable for its own context.

 Verified Claims